adis-01/GoDonate.repo/README.md

 # GoDonate.repo
 This is the faculty project I've done in the team with my colleague - Main object was the crowdfunding, so people could donate and help people in need.
-Technologies which are used are .NET and SQL for the backend side, and Angular for its client-side.
+Project was made in .NET and SQL (Entity Framework for ORM) for the backend side, and Angular for its client-side.